HERMES-DKZ/quarto-publishing/episodes/05codeinquarto.md

 ## Using Python:
 Various python extensions can be used to plot and illustrate data in Quarto.
 Doing so will poste no difference to doing this in a pure Python environment.
 The steps needed to be performed to create and implement a wide variety of illustrations and graphs in Python are explained in the Carpenty Lesson [Python101](https://hermes-dkz.github.io/python_101_humanities/).
-Step 4 of the episode "Analyzing Tabular Data" concefrns itself with the visualisation of tabular data.
+Step 4 of the episode "Analyzing Tabular Data" concerns itself with the visualisation of tabular data.

 ::: caution
 The intricacies of creating useful charts and visualisations using various Python libraries would be too much to discuss in this lesson.
 We would encourage you to visit our lesson Python101 in order to learn more about this.